Splunk: Products

 Splunk's core offering collects and analyzes high volumes of machine-generated data.
-It uses an application programming interface (API) to connect to applications and devices.
-It was developed for data reporting for executives outside a company's IT department.
+It uses a lightweight agent to locally collect log messages from files, receives them via TCP or UDP syslog protocol on an open port (not preferred), or calls scripts to collect events from various application programming interfaces (APIs) to connect to applications and devices.
+It was developed for troubleshooting and monitoring distributed applications based on log messages.

 Splunk Enterprise Security (ES) provides security information and event management (SIEM) for machine data generated from security technologies such as network, endpoints, access, malware, vulnerability, and identity information.
 It is a premium application that is licensed independently.

 In 2011, Splunk released Splunk Storm, a cloud-based version of the core Splunk product.
 Splunk Storm offered a turnkey, managed, and hosted service for machine data.
 In 2013, Splunk announced that Splunk Storm would become a completely free service and expanded its cloud offering with Splunk Cloud.
 In 2015, Splunk shut down Splunk Storm.

 In 2013, Splunk announced a product called Hunk: Splunk Analytics for Hadoop, which supports accessing, searching, and reporting on external data sets located in Hadoop from a Splunk interface.

 In 2015, Splunk announced a Light version of the core Splunk product aimed at smaller IT environments and mid-sized enterprises.
 Splunk debuted Splunk IT Service Intelligence (ITSI) in September 2015.
 ITSI leverages Splunk data to provide visibility into IT performance.
 Software analytics can detect anomalies and determine their causes and the areas it affects.

 Splunk Security Orchestration, Automation and Response (SOAR) free community edition, is free for as long as you want, up to 100 actions/day to automate tasks, orchestrate workflows, and reduce incident response times for cloud, on-premises or hybrid deployments.